victhefutr/victhefutr/README.md

 <h1 align="center">Hi 👋, I'm  Victor</h1>
-<h4 align="justify">Machine Learning Engineer with over 5 years of expertise in deploying scalable solutions across data engineering and machine
-learning environments, particularly on Microsoft Azure.
-Demonstrates proficiency in leveraging tools such as Docker, PyTorch, and Azure DevOps to enhance model accuracy and streamline data processing.
-Passionate about advancing distributed systems and machine learning technologies to drive innovation and efficiency in forward-thinking teams.
-I also run an active YouTube and Twitch channels where I regularly share content focused on AI and machine learning.
-My videos cover a wide range of topics, including foundational concepts, system design, SQL, creating and optimizing ML models, and deploying them effectively.</h4>
+<h4 align="justify">As a seasoned Machine Learning Engineer with over 5 years of experience, I've successfully deployed scalable ML solutions on GCP and Azure.
+I'm proficient in tools like Docker, PyTorch, and Azure DevOps to optimize model performance and streamline data pipelines.
+Passionate about the intersection of software and AI, I'm dedicated to pushing the boundaries of innovation.
+I actively share my knowledge through my YouTube and Twitch channels, covering a wide range of topics from foundational ML concepts to advanced system design, SQL, model optimization, and deployment strategies.</h4>

 - 🔭 I’m currently working on **Building some interesting stuff**